 Is this really as odd as we felt it was?
-If you come to think about it, social search has been stealing ground from Google search for years, which gave us Google+, which we didn’t embrace as we had already gotten used to Twitter and Facebook.
+When you think about it, social search has been stealing ground from Google search for years, which gave us Google+.
+A platform we didn’t embrace because we had already gotten used to Twitter and Facebook.

-When I was at a camping site in France this summer, I asked some of the younger people if they were still using Facebook.
+When I was at a camping site in France this summer, I asked some kids whether they still used Facebook.
 These boys and girls must have been around 10 to 14 years old, and none of them were using it.
 They all used Instagram instead.
-Now I do know that the age policy for Facebook is to allow ‘children’ from 13 years and older, but we all know the minimum age requirement on Facebook is not always abided by.
+Now I know that Facebook’s age policy is to allow ‘children’ from 13 years up, but we all know this age requirement is not always abided by.
 Tons of younger people already use the network, but there seems to be an ongoing shift (of teenagers) towards Instagram.

 Somehow it seems that photos are the new blog posts.
-Of course we need text to explain things and start discussions, like in this article.
-But the ease of just taking a picture and posting it, with the main goal to share and get ‘props’ or comments for it, seems to be more attractive for these youngsters.
+Of course, we need text to explain things and start discussions, like in this article.
+But the ease of taking a picture and posting it, with the main goal to get ‘props’ or comments, seems to be more attractive for these youngsters.

 Social engagement and communication

 Social networks could be considered ‘extensions’ for your website.
-Where a website usually is about sending information, the social platforms are used as marketing tools for that website.
+Where a website is usually about sending information, the social platforms are used as marketing tools for that website.
 Besides that, these also allow for support and discussion.
-A lot of people are browsing Facebook and seeing your posts in their timelines on a daily, if not hourly basis, where the frequency of visits to your website is most probably much lower.
-It’s an easy way to connect and communicate to your target audience.
+A lot of people browse Facebook and see your posts in their timelines on a daily, if not hourly basis.
+Where the frequency of visits to your website is most probably much lower.
+It’s an easy way to connect and communicate with your target audience.

-With the expected ongoing growth of social networks as a whole, the entire internet is becoming more and more personal and as a result of that, so should websites.
-Some websites are able to make that happen on the website itself, but the majority of websites simply need social networks to take their site to the next, user focused level.
+With the expected ongoing growth of social networks as a whole, the entire internet is becoming more and more personal.
+And as a result of that, so should websites.
+Some websites are able to make that happen on the site itself.
+But the majority of websites simply need social networks to take their site to the next, user-focused level.